Lehsuby/chatbotEORA/README.md

 # EORA - your personal bot

-# Test ChatBot EORA
+# _Test ChatBot EORA

 ## Description:
-Test ChatBot on *Python 3.5*, which can predict cat and bread.
+Test ChatBot on *Python 3.5* on localhost, which can predict cat and bread.

 ## Installation:
 1. Download: